2018 Tallahassee shooting: Aftermath

+Maura's Voice Research Fund (MVRF) at the Florida State University College of Social Work was established by Maura's parents, Jeff and Margaret Binkley, to honor her legacy and dedication to serving others.
+MVRF supports academic and legal research focused on hate crimes and prevention of violence against women and girls and is committed to effective practices and policy reforms.

-In 2022 the Secret Service's National Threat Assessment Center released a detailed case study of the shooting.
+In 2022, the Secret Service's National Threat Assessment Center released a detailed case study of the shooting.
 The report says the attacker is typical of misogynist extremism or male supremacist violence.
-He was arrested for groping women, wrote violent songs about torturing women, and admired other mass killers who targeted women.
+He was arrested for groping women, wrote violent songs about torturing women, and admired mass killers who targeted women.